-Dubai: 2018 went by like a breeze, and for many, so did their 12 months’ paycheques.
+Dubai: 2019 has almost come to an end, and for many, so did their 12 months’ paycheques.

 A whole year came and went.
 Do you have anything to show for it in your bank account, investments or perhaps, a newly-acquired property?